dcotecnologia/mailcatcher/README.md

 - Lists attachments and allows separate downloading of parts.
 - Download original email to view in your native mail client(s).
 - Command line options to override the default SMTP/HTTP IP and port settings.
-- Mail appears instantly if your browser supports [WebSockets][websockets], otherwise updates every thirty seconds.
+- Mail appears instantly if your browser supports websockets, otherwise updates every thirty seconds.
 - Runs as a daemon in the background, optionally in foreground.
 - Sendmail-analogue command, `catchmail`, makes using mailcatcher from PHP a lot easier.
 - Keyboard navigation between messages